softlayer/softlayer-python/docs/cli/users.rst

 user detail <user> -p, --permissions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Will list the permissions the user has.
-To see a list of all possible permissions, or to change a users permissions, see :ref:`cli_user_permissions`
+To see a list of all possible permissions, or to change a user's permissions, see :ref:`cli_user_permissions`

 user detail <user> -h, --hardware
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^